apache/jackrabbit-filevault/vault-doc/src/site/markdown/docview.md

 ----------

 FileVault uses a slightly different version of the Document View specified by [JCR 2.0][jcr-docview].
-In general all nodes can cannot be serialized as plain directories or as plain files are either serialized into DocView XML file.
+In general all nodes that cannot be serialized as plain directories or as plain files are serialized into DocView XML files.
 If the node can only be partially mapped to a directory or file, it will be accompanied with a `.content.xml` containing the residual content.

 For example, a _full coverage_ content tree, starting at the node `example` will be serialized into